TKN: Transformer-based Keypoint Prediction Network For Real-time Video Prediction: Model

-$\bar{P}$ represents the low-dimensional \textit{explicit} spatial coordinates.
-Inputting $\bar{P}$ directly into the transformer necessitates adjusting the dimension of the intermediate parameter values according to $K$ in each prediction instance.
-Consequently, training and testing would become difficult.
+The predicted keypoints sequence is obtained through linear transformation of the input keypoints sequence.
+However, real-world object motion is often complex and better represented by differential equations.
+By transforming the explicit input into a higher-dimensional latent space, the keypoint sequence features can be predicted through linear transformation.
 Moreover, many works~\cite{meng2018zero,tao2020latent,zhou2021latent} have demonstrated the benefits of \textit{latent} representations.
 We also found latent representations well capture the regularity of keypoints over time in our experiments.
 Therefore, we use a matrix to map the explicit coordinates representation to a latent space to obtain a high-dimensional latent representation vector.
-Specifically, we convert the variable-length and low-dimensional $\bar{P}$ to a fixed-length and high-dimensional $Q$ by converting $\mathbb{R}^{3K}$ to $\mathbb{R}^{d_{model}}$ via a mapping matrix $W$, where $W \in \mathbb{R}^{d_{model} \times 3K }$, as follows:
+Specifically, we convert the variable-length and low-dimensional $\bar{P}$ to a fixed-length and high-dimensional $Q$ by converting $\mathbb{R}^{3K}$ to $\mathbb{R}^{d_{model}}$ via a mapping matrix $W$: $Q = W \cdot \bar{P}$ . where $W \in \mathbb{R}^{d_{model} \times 3K }$.
+To compensate the lack of time-sensitive capability, we manually add location information position embedding (PE) to $Q$,